sunryze-git/oakridgenucpowplant/README.md

 - Keep images related to the game and make sure they're not huge file sizes

 **Styling:**
-- `style.css` - Feel free to improve the layout or fix broken styles, but try not to completely redesign everything
+- `style.css` - Feel free to improve the layout or fix broken styles, but try not to completely redesign everything.
+Just make sure to notify @ShrimpQuack of the change.

 ### 🔴 Hands Off (For Now)